zhulibin123/handouts/challenge.md

 #### Challenge

 Try that Fibonnacci challenge again, but use an approach called "recursion".
-That is, write a function that calls itself (i.e. a recursion) to calculate any Fibonacci number.
+That is, write a function that calls itself to calculate the n<sup>th</sup> Fibonacci number.
 Just because this is an "advanced" approach doesn't mean it's a good one: don't try it for any number over your age!